 Mirroring

 Database mirroring replicates traffic, byte for byte, from one database to another.
-This allows to test how databases respond to production traffic, without breaking production databases.
+This allows to test how databases respond to real, production traffic.

 How it works

-Mirroring in PgDog is asynchronous and shouldn't impact production traffic: transactions are sent to a background task, which in turn forwards them to one or more mirror databases.
+Mirroring in PgDog is asynchronous and should have minimal impact production databases: transactions are sent to a background task, which in turn forwards them to one or more mirror databases.
 If any statement fails, the error is ignored and the next one is executed.

 [[databases]]